 To visit Tulum Archeaology, you need to two items for admission.
 You need to purchase admission to the ruins and pay a tax.
 These ruins are impressive and extensive and are worth the visit.
 There is not much shade, so be prepared with an umbrella, hat, and sunscreen if it is sunny for your visit.
 Tulum Archeology is a popular place for people doing a cruise excursion, so there are plenty of souvinir shops and restaurants here.

 We started our day by visiting the ruins and then eating lunch.
-We then decided to walk to the beach (you need to pay another admission).
+We then decided to walk to the beach (you need to pay another admission to visit the beach).
 You could drive, but we thought “how far could it be?”
 The beach was far.
 Honestly, I’d skip this beach unless you plan to spend time swimming.
 It was windy and the waves were strong, so I’m not sure it would have been an enjoyable time as a beach day either.
 We just wanted to get our toes wet and see the view.
 The walk there (and back!) was not worth it for us.

 Next, we drove south of town to the Zona Arqueologica de Muyil.
 There are several ruins here and no crowds!
 These ruins are partially shaded, so use your bug spray.